Syunik (historical province): 16th—18th centuries։ National liberation movements

 Due to the Ottoman expansion spanning from the 16th century until the first half of the 18th century, Armenia and the adjacent regions repeatedly became an arena of war between the Ottoman Empire and Iran.
 The 1555 Peace Treaty of Amasya, which ended the four-decade-long war, redefined Eastern Armenia as part of the Safavid dynasty.
 In 1590, it passed under Ottoman control but was returned to the Safavids in 1639 subject to the terms of the Qasr-e-Shirin Treaty.

 Between the 16th and 17th centuries, the Armenian feudal possessions, i.e. the Melikdoms, were preserved in Syunik and the neighboring Nagorno-Karabakh (with their own armed squadrons) despite the Muslim tribes which had settled on the territory of Eastern Armenia.
-The most outstanding among them included those owned by Melik-Shahnazar in Gegharkuniik, Melik Haykaz in Kashatagh, and Melik-Safraz in Angeghakot.
+The most outstanding among them included those owned by Melik-Shahnazar in Gegharkunik, Melik Haykaz in Kashatagh, and Melik-Safraz in Angeghakot.

 In the early 17th century, Persian King Abbas the Great (Shah Abbas) populated the lands between Artsakh (Nagorno-Karabakh) and Syunik with Kurdish tribes (with a goal of undermining and disengaging the regions under the Armenian meliks' rule).
 When Shah Abbas dispossessed a population of 250,000 during the 1604 Great Sürgün, the residents of Syunik were also deported.
 A contemporary of the events, Arakel of Tabriz, makes the following remark in a 17th-century record:

 In the period between the 17th and 18th centuries, the south of Syunik – Zangezur – became a center of the Armenian people's struggle for national liberation.
 The meliks of Syunik took part in the 1677 Echmiadzin assembly aimed at organizing the struggle for the liberation of Armenia.
 In 1699, Melik Israel Ori, the son of the Melik Israel of Syunik, organized a secret assembly in Angheghakot, bringing together 11 meliks.
 They adopted an appeal to a range of Western European countries with a request for help in the Armenian national liberation movement.
 Israel Ori was the first leader to opt for a Russian orientation.
 In 1701, he headed to Moscow to introduce to King Peter I his consideration on the liberation of Armenia (with the engagement of the armed formations of Syunik and Artsakh, as well as Russian support) and gain promises of a collaboration.
 In 1711, Israel Ori died without carrying his task to completion (see also Persian Campaign of Peter the Great between, 1722–1723).